White Island erupting: One dead and the toll expected to rise

 Ovation of the Seas passenger Nigel Walker and his family from Wollagong, south Sydney said his thoughts were those who were injured and unaccounted for.
 "It's tragic...I was only saying to my mother-in-law before the cruise that White Island would be a great pĺace to visit. "

-There are 4579 passengers and 1595 crew on board the vessel..
+There are 4579 passengers and 1595 crew on board the vessel.

 The ship is on a 12-day voyage from Australia and had called at the Bay of Islands and Auckland after leaving Sydney last Wednesday.